cardano-foundation/developer-portal/docs/get-started/koios.md

 title: Get Started with Koios
 sidebar_label: Koios
 description: Get Started with Koios
-image: ../img/og-developer-portal.png
+image: /img/og/og-getstarted-koios.png
 ---

-Koios provides an open-source & elastic API layer that allows you to query Cardano blockchain (across mainnet, testnet and guildnet network).
+Koios provides an open-source & elastic API layer that allows you to query Cardano blockchain (across Mainnet, testnets and guildnet network).
 The key flexibility from a consumer of Koios API is being able to use Koios as a light webservice or being able to run a Koios instance and optionally `extend` the query layer with automatic failover and high availability support across the globe.
 When running an instance, one is free to add additional endpoints to their individual service if they have a use case that may not need to be added upstream.

 Let's start with basics from consumer point of view, and then we can dive to a brief summary about running a Koios Instance as a provider (independently OR adding to existing members of Koios cluster).